William's Doll

 William's Doll is a 1972 picture book by Charlotte Zolotow, one of the first children's texts to address nontraditional gender stereotypes.
-The story follows William, a young boy who wishes for a doll to care for.
+The story follows William, a young boy who wishes for a doll baby to love and care for.
 His father is unhappy with this, instead giving him toys that he considers to be more gender appropriate.
-Finally, his grandmother fulfills his request, explaining to her son that it will let him practice good parenting.
+Finally, his grandmother fulfills his request, explaining to her son that the doll will let him practice good parenting.

 Zolotow cites personal observations about the relationship between her husband and son as inspiration for the book.
 She believes that denying young boys access to certain toys and absences of early interaction between father and child are destructive to expression and relationship formation.

-The book often is used in the classroom for lessons on gender roles, intolerance, or general anti-bias education.
+The book is often used in the classroom for lessons on gender roles, intolerance, or general anti-bias education.
 To counterbalance inherent micro-inequalities in the classroom, William's Doll is employed as a method through which educators expose students to the concept of sex-stereotyping.
 While exposure through children's literature has been employed by many marginalized populations, representations of males such as William with traditionally female characteristics have not been as easily welcomed.
 Many educators, for example, object to using texts representing gender-role reversal in the classroom, whereas others promote it, recognizing the critical role schools play in childhood identity and sexuality development.

 A song based on the story was included in the 1972 best-selling Free to Be...
 You and Me children's album and songbook.
 In 1981, William's Doll also became a 14-minute film starring Craig Salles.